Ophealitz/Ophealitz/README.md

 i recommend C+H is encouraged when im alone! have fun when talking to me i make sure if your comfortable w me

+hopefully bleg comes back on pt bc genuinely she and i havent been int

 ill redesign my Read me later tho.

 plus! i dont like being ignored though. ehm that's all bye bye!

 PONYTOWN account!